Traumatic Brain Injury Center

 Pediatric Brain Injury

 HCMC has had a dedicated Pediatric Brain Injury Program since 1989 that serves hundreds of children each year.
 We were the first program in the nation to publish guidelines on returning children with mild brain injury to school and this remains a hallmark of our program with a dedicated coordinator/social worker.
+Many young patients enter our program through our Level 1 Pediatric Trauma Center.
 For more information about this program, visit the Pediatric Brain Injury Program page.

 Rehabilitation begins at admission and TBI inpatients are seen by Physical Medicine & Rehabilitation physicians and therapists in a timely manner.
 When appropriate, inpatient and/or outpatient rehabilitation is provided by the Miland E. Knapp Rehabilitation Center.
 About 70% of all patients at Knapp Rehab are there because they have had a brain injury due to trauma or stroke.
 The physicians, nurses and therapists are expert at caring for people who have sustained a brain injury.
 Knapp was the first rehabilitation center in Minnesota to be accredited by the Commission on Accreditation of Rehabilitation Facilities for its Adult and Adolescent Inpatient Program with a specialty accreditation for Brain Injury Rehabilitation.

-Patients are seen in the HCMC outpatient TBI programs after hospital discharge or by referral from another hospital or clinic.
-Patients can also self refer.
-The Mild to Moderate TBI Outpatient Program sees patients ages 13 and older.
-The Pediatric Clinic sees patients 12 and younger.
-For more information on the outpatient program, visit the Mild to Moderate TBI Outpatient Program page.
+Patients are seen in the HCMC TBI outpatient programs after hospital discharge or by referral from another hospital or clinic.
+Patients can also self-refer.
+The TBI Outpatient Program sees patients of all ages.
+Ages 13 and older are seen at our Parkside location.
+Patients 12 years and younger are seen in the Pediatric Clinic.
+For more information on the outpatient program, visit the Traumatic Brain Injury Outpatient Program page.

 The only "cure" for brain injury is prevention.
 The TBI Center and the HCMC Trauma Services Department host many community events focusing on brain injury prevention.
 The "Brain Bar" can be seen at local sporting and community events.
 The award winning website savethisbrain.org has many resources about TBI prevention including an athlete’s pledge.
 For more information visit the Trauma Prevention Program page.